abberdeen/circuitid-csharp/docs/UserTokensApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new UserTokensApi(Configuration.Default);
-            var usertokens = new Usertokens(); // Usertokens | The JSON object that will be posted to the REST API endpoint.
+            var usertokensCreateOrPatch = new UsertokensCreateOrPatch(); // UsertokensCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetUserToken200Response result = apiInstance.CreateUserToken(usertokens);
+                GetUserToken200Response result = apiInstance.CreateUserToken(usertokensCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)